 Rationale for the Program

-The NSF Graduate Teaching Fellows in K-12 Education (GK-12) Program supported fellowships and training for graduate students in science, technology, engineering, and mathematics (STEM).
-The Brooklyn College based program, also called CITY-AS-LAB, operated from 2007 to 2013.
+The NSF Graduate Teaching Fellows in K-12 Education (GK-12) Program supported fellowships and training for graduate students in science, technology, engineering and mathematics (STEM).
+The Brooklyn College–based program, also called City as Lab, operated from 2007 to 2013.
 Through interactions with teachers and students in K-12 schools, graduate fellows were able to improve their own communication and teaching skills while enriching STEM content and instruction for their K-12 partners.
 NSF developed the GK-12 program recognizing that, in addition to being competent researchers, STEM graduate students must be able to communicate science and research to a variety of audiences.
-As the graduate students brought their cutting-edge research and practice into the K-12 classroom, they gained skills which enabled them to explain science to people of all ages, ranging from students to teachers.
+As the graduate students brought their cutting-edge research and practice into the K-12 classroom, they gained skills that enabled them to explain science to people of all ages, from students to teachers.
 Much of a scientific career requires explaining research work and details about a field of science to a non-expert audience (including in grant proposals).
-GK-12 program involved developing the talent to explain complex concepts in simple, accessible language which likely paid dividends for the fellow who participated in the program.
-Further, participation as a GK-12 Fellow in a nationally-recognized NSF-funded program was an activity that the fellows put on their CVs for post-doctoral positions, academic and non-academic jobs.
+GK-12 program involved developing the talent to explain complex concepts in simple, accessible language, which likely paid dividends for the fellow who participated in the program.
+Further, participation as a GK-12 Fellow in a nationally recognized NSF-funded program was an activity that the fellows put on their CVs for postdoctoral positions, and academic and non-academic jobs.
 GK-12 Fellowship status became a recognized and respected credential indicating both experience and a commitment to training future scientists and educated citizens about science, engineering, mathematics and technology.